European route E42

-The European route E42 is a road in Europe and a part of the United Nations International E-road network.
+European route E42 is a road in Europe and a part of the United Nations International E-road network.
 It connects Dunkerque, a major ferry and container port at the northern end of the French coast with Aschaffenburg on the north western tip of Bavaria.
 Along the way it also passes through Wallonia in Belgium and the German Länder of Rhineland-Palatinate and Hessen.
 The full length of the route is approximately 680 km.